8 Best Online Communication and Public Relations Master’s Degree Programs of 2014

 #2.
 Kent State University – Online MA in Journalism and Mass Communication/PR

 The Scoop: Kent State University’s School of Journalism and Mass Communication enjoys an excellent reputation and is among the very first journalism and communication schools in the world to offer a fully online master’s degree in public relations.
 Kent State’s Online Master’s Degree Concentration in Public Relations is geared towards practical knowledge in social media, management, crisis communications, branding, internal communications and strategic communications.
 Graduates will be prepared for management-level positions in business and organizational communications.

 Click here to learn more about online masters degrees at Kent State University

 #3.
-Full Sail University – Online MS in New Media Journalism
+Full Sail University – Online MA in Public Relations

 #4.
 Gonzaga University – Online MA in Communication Management